Order The Expressions By Choosing Or

 We can categorize ordering expressions based on their function and stylistic impact:

 1. Ordinal Numbers: These are the most straightforward approach, using numbers to explicitly indicate sequence (e.g., first, second, third, fourth, etc.).
-They are suitable for formal contexts and situations where precise ordering is paramount.
+They are suitable for formal contexts and situations where precise ordering is critical.
 They are often used in instructions, procedural documents, and academic writing.

 Choosing the Right Expression: Context is Key